New to Church?

 If you are interested in exploring the Christian faith then please come along on a Sunday and speak to any of the Elders – you can spot them by the badges they wear.

-Also, on a Wednesday morning 10 – 12 is a community café (Clock Tower) This is a great place to meet people and relax & chat.
+Also, you are welcome to come to our Clocktower Community Cafe on Wednesday morning between 10 – 12.
+This is a great place to meet people, relax and chat.

 For disabled people

 We aim to be an all-inclusive church.
-Our premises are wheelchair accessible and we have reserved parking spaces for blue badge holders, which are near the car park entrance.
+Our premises are wheelchair accessible and we have reserved parking spaces for blue badge holders near the car park entrance.
 There is a wheelchair accessible toilet.
 The church is fitted with an induction loop, and hearing aids should be turned to the T position to use this facility.

 What happens during the week?

-If you enter the building by the car park entrance you will immediately see a very large board detailing all the activities that take place during the week.
-We have uniformed organisations ranging from Rainbows and Beavers through Cubs, Brownies, Guides and Scouts to Rangers and Explorers.
-Other groups include RoCo Dramatic Society, Toddlers & Parents meet during the week and the Twins and Multiple Birth Group twice a month.
+We are a busy church, and there is always lots going on!
+For children we have uniformed organisations ranging from Rainbows and Beavers through Cubs, Brownies, Guides and Scouts to Rangers and Explorers.
+Other groups for children and young people include Junior RoCo (a drama group), 2 Toddlers groups that meet during the week and the Twins and Multiple Birth Group which meets twice a month.

 Caring for each other

-Each of our 14 Elders has a list of members and friends for whom they have particular responsibility, supported by our Pastoral Care Group who co-ordinate systems of care, including hospital visiting, and lifts to church and to medical appointments for those who need them.
-They keep in contact with housebound friends and generally work to share God’s love with all who are sick, lonely or bereaved.
+Each of our Elders has a list of members and friends for whom they have particular responsibility.
+They are supported by our Pastoral Care Group who work to share God’s love with all who are sick, lonely or bereaved.
+We are committed to caring for our environment and to helping our neighbours, both those close at hand and those further afield.

 What else?